Firehed/webauthn-php/README.md

 Note: this workflow may be a little different if supporting [passkeys](https://developer.apple.com/passkeys/).
 Updated samples will follow.

-Before starting, you will need to collect the username or id of the user trying to authenticate, and retreive the user info from storage.
+Before starting, you will need to collect the username or id of the user trying to authenticate, and retrieve the user info from storage.
 This assumes the same schema from the previous Registration example.

 1) Create an endpoint that will return a Challenge and any credentials associated with the authenticating user: